JonasMendez/SORTER/README.md

 -wd WORKING DIRECTORY (DIRECTORY STRING STARTING AND ENDING IN '/'. e.g: "-wd /workingdirectory/" should be the same directory used in Phase 1)
--pq PHASE QUALITY; SAMTOOLS -Q FLAG; MINIMUM READS TO CALL A PHASE (atleast 20 recommended) -psl MINIMUM LENGTH OF PHASED SEQUENCES (recommended 350) -n PROPORTION OF MISSING DATA (N) ALLOWED IN PHASED SEQUENCES? (atleast 50% bp representation recommended, input as -n 50 , NOT AS DECIMAL)
+-pq PHASE QUALITY; SAMTOOLS -Q FLAG; MINIMUM READS TO CALL A PHASE (atleast 20 recommended) -psl MINIMUM LENGTH OF PHASED SEQUENCES (350 recommended) -n PROPORTION OF MISSING DATA (N) ALLOWED IN PHASED SEQUENCES? (atleast 50% bp representation recommended, input as -n 50 , NOT AS DECIMAL)
 -al NUMBER OF ITERATIONS FOR MAFFT ALIGNMENTS (1000 recommended) -indel indels have to be present in atleast XX% of sequences to be kept (0.25 recommended for ~50 samples, be aware of the number of samples you are processing)